criticalmanufacturing/cli/docs/src/03-explore/commands/login.md

 }
 ```

 By default, the `.cmf-auth.json` is located inside the `$HOME` folder of the user running the command.
-It is however, possible to change the location used the the `cmf` tool by setting an environment variable:
+It is however, possible to change the location used the `cmf` tool by setting an environment variable:
 ```env
 cmf_cli_authfile=/custom/path/to/.cmf-auth.json
 ```